-"Water slide" would mean a slide that is at least 20 feet in height and uses water to propel the patron through the ride.
+"Water slide" would mean a slide that is at least 30 feet in height and uses water to propel the patron through the ride.
 The bill would specify that slides owned or operated by municipalities would not be included in this definition.
+The bill would require a lifeguard to be stationed at each water slide 15 or more feet in height.